 provide handwriting specimens; and

-submit to a reasonable physical or medical inspection of the defendant’s body, but such an inspection may not include a psychiatric or psychological examination.
+submit to a reasonable physical or medical inspection of the defendant’s body, but such an inspection must not include a psychiatric or psychological examination.

 Presence of Counsel.
 The defendant is entitled to have counsel present when the State takes evidence under this rule.